valentinlauret/website2/content/enter/entree.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = "Photo: Quiraing range, Isle of Skye, Scotland "
+  label = "Photo: Quiraing range, Isle of Skye, Scotland"
 +++